 If you feel confident in your ability to identify all of the active malware and incidents of persistence in your systems, then you may be able to save some time by not rebuilding.
 However, it may just be easier and safer to create new, clean systems.
 You may even consider building an entirely separate, clean environment that you can then migrate to.
 This should not take too long if you are running a virtual environment.
 When rebuilding or sanitizing your network, ensure the appropriate security controls are installed and are following best practices to ensure devices do not become reinfected.

 It’s important to report the incident.
 You should also determine if reporting to law enforcement is needed and required.
-Your legal team can help address any legal obligations around regulated data, such as PCI, HIPAA, etc. If the attack is severe, and your business spans multiple geographical regions, you may need to contact national law enforcement services instead of a local or regional-based law enforcement agency.
+Your legal team can help address any legal obligations around regulated data, such as PCI, HIPAA, etc. Suppose the ransomware attack is severe, and your business spans multiple geographical regions.
+In that case, you may need to contact national law enforcement services instead of a local or regional-based law enforcement agency.

-Law enforcement advises against paying the ransom, however, if you are considering it, you should hire a security company with specialized skills to help you.
-Additionally, paying the ransom or working out a settlement is not going to remediate the vulnerabilities that the attackers exploited, so still ensure you have identified the initial access and patched the vulnerabilities.
+Law enforcement advises against paying the ransom.
+However, if you are considering it, you should hire a security company with specialized skills to help you.
+Additionally, paying the ransom or working out a settlement is not going to remediate the vulnerabilities that the attackers exploited, so it's still essential to ensure you have identified the initial access point and patched the vulnerabilities.

-Review your incident response to understand what went right and to document opportunities for improvement.
+Review your ransomware incident response to understand what went right and to document opportunities for improvement.
 This ensures the continuous improvement of your response and recovery capabilities for the future.
-Consider simulating the technical and nontechnical details of the attack in red team and table-top exercises so you can review your options.
+Consider simulating the technical and nontechnical details of the attack in the red team and table-top exercises so you can review your options.
 You can also consider doing proactive playbook building focused on different attack scenarios such as ransomware.
 If IT or security team staffing is limited, consider building a playbook using a service.